Post-processing of wind gusts from COSMO-REA6 with a spatial Bayesian hierarchical extreme value model: Model training and verification

 for forecast $Y$ and observations $o$, with $Y^\prime$ being an independent random copy of $Y$.
 The expectation values $\mathbb{E}_\mathrm{F}$ can be approximated numerically or calculated in closed form under distributional assumptions.
 As the marginal posterior distributions of our gust model are sufficiently close to Gaussian, we approximate CRPS using the closed form CRPS \citep{Gneiting05}

-for mean $\mu$ and variance $\sigma^2$ of a Gaussian distribution. $\Phi$ and $\phi$ denote the cumulative distribution function and the probability density function of the standard normal distribution.\\ For a joint evaluation of the posterior distribution for the regression coefficients, we apply the energy score \citep{Gneiting07}, which is the multivariate extension of the CRPS.
-The energy score is given as
+for mean $\mu$ and variance $\sigma^2$ of a Gaussian distribution. $\Phi$ and $\phi$ denote the cumulative distribution function and the probability density function of the standard normal distribution.\\ For a joint evaluation of the posterior distribution for the regression coefficients, we apply the energy score \citep[ES,][]{Gneiting07}, which is the multivariate extension of the CRPS.
+ES is given as

 where $||\cdot||$ denotes an euclidean distance.
 We scale the regression coefficients by the inverse of their spatial variance obtained from maximum likelihood fits on the data from each station to ensure that they contribute homogeneously to the distance.
 In the case of ES, we approximate the expectation values $\mathbb{E}_\mathrm{F}$ numerically by averaging over all representations from the MCMC samples.